How reframing affects behaviour

 All of our senses are always fully engaged in looking for meaning around us.
 We try to make sense of our environment and take our perceptions for granted.
 Our actions follow what we think reality is.

-Reframing Triggers are best to tackle Experiential, Shopper and habit change jobs.
+Reframing Triggers are best to tackle Experiential, Shopper and habit change jobs because they help to modify the mindset quickly.
 With the brief at hand, try asking yourself the following questions:

 (click on them for details and examples)

 Reframing could easily be one of the most cost-effective strategies, because it doesn’t require real changes per se.
 Or, as Rory Sutherland puts it more eloquently. ‘how many problems in life could be solved by tinkering with perception rather than tedious hard working and messy business of trying to change reality?’

 Don’t miss his hilarious TED Talk Life Lessons from an Ad Man, or if need be jump to two of the best examples on Reframing below.

 X-Ray Casts | Colenso BBDO Auckland for Anchor

 The Paper Skin | Geometry Frankfurt for Fedrigoni

 (check Activation Ideas for even more case studies using Reframing)